Nikola Milojević (tennis)

 Nikola Milojević (Никола Милојевић, [nǐkola mǐlojeʋitɕ]; born 19 June 1995) is a Serbian professional tennis player.

 Milojević has a career high ATP singles ranking of No. 125, which he achieved on 21 February 2022.
 He also achieved a career high ATP doubles ranking of No. 252 on 18 February 2019.
 He reached his highest ranking of no. 1 in ITF Junior rankings on 7 January 2013.

 Career

+Junior career (2008–2013)

+As a junior, Milojević was a prodigious player who won several youth tournaments.
+He won his first title, the U14 Jug Open, on 25 May 2008, when he was still one month short of his 13th birthday.
+Between July and November 2008, Milojević reached five U14 finals in a row, winning three and losing two.

+In 2009, Milojević dominated the U14 circuit in the Tennis Europe Junior Tour, starting off the season by winning a national title at the indoor championship held in Novi Sad, which was followed by a Category 1 title in Bolton.
+He then collected two of the most prestigious trophies of the year at Petits As and the European Junior Championships at Plzeň, beating Borna Ćorić and Kyle Edmund, respectively, in the finals.
+He also won titles in Maia (Portugal) and Livorno (Italy).
+He remained undefeated in his age group (Under 14), both on the domestic and world stage, until six months after his debut in the U14 circuit.

+Before he turned 14, Milojević started competing in the ITF Junior Circuit in the under-18 category.
+In his first three tournaments, he reached the quarterfinals in all of them, including a semifinal in Riyadh, Saudi Arabia, in November 2009.

+In 2012, Milojević won five ITF titles across all four surfaces, winning in Malaysia and Manila on hardcourts, in Halle (Westfalen) on grass, Nagoya on carpet, and in Mexico City on clay.
+He then kickstarted 2013 by winning the Copa del Cafe in Costa Rica, beating Tommy Mylnikov in the final.
+This triumph allowed him to become the world's No. 1 in the ITF Junior rankings, thus becoming the first Serbian to reach such a feat since Janko Tipsarević.

 2014: ATP debut

 Milojević was a fifth player on a Serbian Davis Cup team in the first round tie against United States in the 2010 Davis Cup as well as a first round tie against Switzerland in 2014 and didn't play in any match.

 Milojević made his ATP main draw debut as a wildcard at 2014 Düsseldorf Open, where he defeated Mirza Bašić in the first round before losing to eventual finalist, Ivo Karlović, in the second round.

 2017: Three Challengers finals, Top 150 debut

 He was also invited for a semifinal clash against France in 2017, but instead chose to play in a Challenger tournament in order to improve his ATP ranking.
 He reached the top 150 on 2 October 2017.